 When the random access configuration is used, the period for intra random access frames for each test sequence needs to be specified, as follows:

 IntraPeriod: Specifies the intra refresh period in the random access configuration.
 The intra refresh period is dependent on the frame rate of the test sequence.
-A value 16 shall be used for test sequences with a frame rate equal to 20fps, 24 for 24fps, 32 for 30fps, 48 for 50fps, and 64 for 60fps.
+A value 16 shall be used for test sequences with a frame rate equal to 20fps, 32 for 24fps and 30fps, 48 for 50fps, and 64 for 60fps.

 To ensure decoded frame checking, the following setting must be applied to the encoder and the decoder for all configurations: